 Check out time is by 11 am.
 The cabin should be left in a reasonable clean condition upon departure.
 All food and belongings must be removed (including items in the refrigerator).
 Floors must be swept; kitchen counter, sinks, dining table, and bathroom stall should be wiped down (failure to comply may result in a maintenance cleaning charge).

 The rustic 2-room camping cabins at Trap Pond have a wonderful location next to the water.
 Enter the cabin at the screened-in porch and move inside to the living area with table, benches and chairs.
 The bedroom has a double bed and bunk beds to sleep four adults.
-The units have A/C and heat for 3-season comfort, and offer a great camping experience with protection from the weather.
+The units have A/C and heat for year-round comfort, and offer a great camping experience with protection from the weather.
 A picnic table, grill and potable water are located outside, and campers will find convenient bath and shower facilities nearby.

-The cabins are available from March 1 through November 30, and may be rented for any number of nights up to 14 days.
+The cabins are available from year-round, and may be rented for any number of nights up to 14 days.
 There is a one-week minimum stay during the peak summer season.
 Weekend reservations must include Friday and Saturday nights.
 Holiday weekends require a minimum stay of three nights (Friday through Sunday).
 Reservations are accepted up to 1 year prior to the date of arrival.

 15702 Goose Nest Road, Laurel, DE 19956